TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 ### HTTP

 HTTP can be roughly defined as the layer that acts as a protocol for a request-and-response mode of communication between a client (here, browser) and a server.
 If you open up the network tab in the developer tools of your browser and refresh the page, you will notice a long list of items.
-These are loosely referred to as "resources" - a thing in the database of your server, that the browser is asking for, as a request, and getting as a response.
+These are loosely referred to as "resources" - a thing in the database of your server that the browser is asking for as a request and getting as a response.

-Clicking on any one of these items will let you see further details about them.
-Notice that each of these requests and responses has a header and (usually) a body component.
-The header is responsible for information about the request/response itself, like the address to send/receive from, the kind of information being carried/asked for, and more.
-The body on the other hand contains the data added to the request/response, like the response to a form or authentication tokens in requests or the page itself in responses.
+Clicking on any of these items reveals further details about them.
+Notice that each request and response has a header and (usually) a body component.
+The header contains information about the request/response, like the address to send/receive from, the type of information being transmitted, and more.
+The body contains the data added to the request/response, like form submissions, authentication tokens for requests, or the page content for responses.

 ### CRUD and HTTP methods